joshua-mo-143/chamber/README.md

 Do you have NIH syndrome?
 Me too, which is why I made this web service so I can avoid the complexity of having to use Hashicorp Vault.

 ## Usage
 The easiest way to start using Chamber is via the CLI.
-Currently there is no package published on crates.io, so you will need to install it using the following:
+You will need to install it using the following:
 ```bash
 cargo install chamber-cli
 ```